Italian Motorcycle Brands

 Bimota Logo

 1973 is the year in which Bimota was founded by three friends, Valerio Bianchi, Giuseppe Morri, and Massimo Tamburini in Rimini.
-The name of the brand is an abbreviation of the surnames of the three founders.
-Initially, the company was engaged in the development of exclusive chassis designs for existing motorcycle models, primarily sports.
+The brand’s name is an abbreviation of the three founders’ surnames.
+Initially, the company developed exclusive chassis designs for existing motorcycle models, primarily sports.
 In the 70s of the last century, the assembly of Lamborghini motorcycles was added.
-In the early 80s, Bimota began to modernize motorcycles of the world’s leading brands, Yamaha and Ducati.
+In the early 80s, Bimota began modernizing motorcycles of the world’s leading brands, Yamaha and Ducati.
 After 2003, the factory released the Bimota DB5 Mille, which, like all of the company’s products, was ahead of its time.
-The release of DB5 once again confirmed the main credo of the brand – creating models of the future with bright designs and unique technologies.
+The release of DB5 once again confirmed the main tenet of the brand – creating models of the future with bright designs and unique technologies.

 Bimota made its logo a sign that fully corresponds to the spirit and style of the brand.
-The emblem was characterized by a laconic but effective visual presentation.
+A laconic but effective visual presentation characterized the emblem.
 The main colors of the symbol are red and black.
 The first is the color of risk and extreme, movement and activity, energy and courage.
 It inclines the audience to decisive actions.
 Black is characterized by the demonstration of elegance and luxury at a decent quality.
 Tandem is characterized by strength but some anxiety.
 This effect is softened by the white element separating the two colors.
 The red color seems more vivid and accentuated, attracting attention.
 At the same time, this combination evokes associations of passion and elegance.
 The emblem is the first letter of the name “b.”
-Below is the text of the full name of the brand – “Bimota” in black color.
+Below is the black text of the brand’s full name – “Bimota.”

 Cagiva